Heaven31415/CrystalSpaceShooter/README.md

 # Crystal Space Shooter
-An experiment to develop a Space Shooter game using a Crystal programming language.
+An experiment to develop a Space Shooter game using the Crystal programming language.

 ### Gameplay
 ![alt tag](image.png)